Are you traveling with your pet?

 How do you request the service?

 As this service is subject to availability, you should request it at the time of purchase at one of our Sales Offices or call our Contact Center when booking through LAN.com.
-You must submit your request at least 48 working hours before your flight.
+You must submit your request at least 48 hours before your flight.

 What is required?